Click image on the map to view each stadium's profile.

 About 40 minutes west of Tokyo, the Saitama Seibu Lions play at the MetLife Dome, a covered amphitheater in the suburban city of Tokorozawa.
 It takes a while to get there from Tokyo, but the train ride is scenic, and the Seibu Railways terminal station is right outside the center field gates.

 On the other side of Japan’s capital city, the Chiba Lotte Marines play on the Tokyo Bay waterfront at ZOZO Marine Stadium.
 The Lotte cheering section has a reputation of being one of the most enthusiastic in Japan, which helps them keep warm when the marine fog and wind roll in!

 The Yokohama DeNA Baystars play in the centrally located Yokohama Stadium in the city’s Chinatown district.
 The ballpark is right across the street from Japan Railways Kannai Station, two stops from Yokohama central and about a 35-minute train ride from Tokyo.
 Yokohama Stadium is a favorite among JapanBall tour members.

-The Hokkaido Nippon-Ham Fighters represent Japan’s northernmost island and play most home games at the massive, multipurpose Sapporo Dome in Sapporo, Hokkaido’s largest city.
-The team moved there from Tokyo in 2004 and still plays about eight home games each season in the Tokyo Dome.
+The Hokkaido Nippon-Ham Fighters represent Japan’s northernmost island and play most home games at Japan’s newest and most impressive ballpark, the shiny and intimate ES CON Field Hokkaido (which replaced the massive, multipurpose Sapporo Dome in 2023) just outside Sapporo, Hokkaido’s largest city.
+The team moved north from Tokyo in 2004 and still plays about eight home games each season in the Tokyo Dome.
 Sapporo is a one-hour flight from Tokyo.